IvanIsCoding/MassPostage/README.md

 # MassPostage
 A simple command line mail merge app written in Go.

-`MassPostage` uses plain text files and CSV files to generate email files that can .
+`MassPostage` uses plain text files and CSV files to generate personalized email files that can later be sent using regular email apps.

 **Table of Contents**
 - [Quickstart](#quickstart)